Xanthomonas wilt of banana

-Insect transmission of the bacteria through the inflorescence can be prevented by removing — using a forked stick instead of a knife — the male bud as soon as the last hand has formed.
+Insect transmission of the bacteria through the inflorescence can be prevented by removing — using a forked stick instead of a knife — the male bud as soon as the last hand has formed15 .
 Using a forked stick not only avoids the risk of moving bacteria around on knives, should the plant be already infected, but also enables farmers to remove out-of-reach male buds.

 Removing infected plants

 Mats can also be destroyed by injecting an herbicide into the pseudostem of the mother plant25 .
-Notwithstanding health and environmental issues (the most effecitve herbicide turns out to be more persistent in the environment), adoption by farmers has been poor.
-Some of the possible reasons that have been cited are: inaccessibility of herbicides in rural areas, perceived high cost of herbicides and reluctance to inject infected mother plants as asymptomatic suckers will also die.
+Notwithstanding health and environmental issues (the most effecitve herbicide turns out to be more persistent in the environment26 ), adoption by farmers has also been poor.
+Some of the possible reasons that have been cited are: inaccessibility of herbicides in rural areas, perceived high cost of herbicides and reluctance to inject infected mother plants as asymptomatic suckers will also die27 .

-The elimination of an infected mat can also be done gradually by cutting down all the plants at soil level and destroying emerging suckers.
-Leaving the rhizome to rot can take up to 24 months if no measure is taken to accelerate decomposion.
-During that time the soil will remain infective for bananas.
-Ugandan farmers have used the practice to clear heavily infected banana plots for planting annual crops.
+Cutting down all the plants at soil level, destroying emerging suckers and leaving the rhizome to rot, which can take up to 24 months if no measure is taken to accelerate decomposion, has been used by Ugandan farmers to clear heavily infested banana plots for planting annual crops27 .

 Single diseased stem removal